devzeb/blog-scripts/2024-01-03_lwip_on_linux_or_unixoid_systems/2024-01-03_lwip_on_linux_or_unixoid_systems.md

 # Disclaimer
 I have not tested this port on another system than Linux, therefore I cannot guarantee that it will work on any Unix based system.
-The name of the lwIP port is *unix*, so I expect the steps described here to work on other Unix based systems as well.
+The name of the port folder in the official repository contains the word *unix*, so I expect the steps described here to work on any Unix based system.

 # Motivation
-Usually, lwIP is running on an embedded device.
+[Lightweight IP (lwIP)](https://savannah.nongnu.org/projects/lwip/) is a network stack that is usually running on embedded devices.
 If you have ever worked with embedded systems, you are probably familiar with the fact that it is not always easy to debug and test your code on the target system.

 Thankfully, lwIP can also be used on Linux or other Unix based systems.
-The *STABLE-2_2_0_RELEASE* tag of the [lwIP GitHub repository](https://github.com/lwip-tcpip/lwip/tree/STABLE-2_2_0_RELEASE) contains a Unix port of lwIP, located in the *contrib/ports/unix* directory.
+This is very useful, as you can test and debug using all the tools that are available on your host system (e.g. sanitizers, better logging, etc.).

+In this article, I will show you how to make lwIP work on Linux.

 # Environment
 - Linux
-- Clang 16.0.6
+- Clang 16.0.6 (any other compiler should work as well)
 - lwIP version 2.2.0

 # How to use lwIP on Linux or other Unix based systems
+The *STABLE-2_2_0_RELEASE* tag of the [lwIP GitHub repository](https://github.com/lwip-tcpip/lwip/tree/STABLE-2_2_0_RELEASE) contains a Unix port of lwIP, located in the *contrib/ports/unix* directory.

 The following steps are required to make it work:
 - Configure lwIP by supplying the configuration file `lwipopts.h`
 - Initialize lwIP